Farrer Park MRT station: Station details

 Located between Rangoon Road and Gloucester Road, Farrer Park station is close to Farrer Park Hospital, City Square Mall and Mustafa Centre.
 Farrer Park also serves Farrer Park Primary School, Masjid Angullia and Sri Srinivasa Perumal Temple.
 The station is served by the NEL, between Little India and Boon Keng stations, and has the station code "NE8".
 As part of the NEL, it is operated by SBS Transit.
 The station operates between 6:02 am (6:22 am on Sunday and public holidays) and 11:48 pm, with train services varying between 2.5 and 5 minutes.
 Confusion of this station with another station on the Circle Line, Farrer Road, sparked a proposal to rename the station to "New World" or "Kitchener" station in 2011.
-Farrer Park MRT station has eight exits.
+Farrer Park MRT station has eight exits – the most on the NEL.

+Like most NEL stations, Farrer Park is a designated Civil Defence shelter.
+It is designed to accommodate at least 7,500 people and can withstand airstrikes and chemical attacks.
+Equipment essential for the operations in the Civil Defence shelter is mounted on shock absorbers to prevent damage during a bombing.
+When the electrical supply to the shelter is disrupted, there are backup generators to keep operations going.
+The shelter has dedicated built-in decontamination chambers and dry toilets with collection bins that will send human waste out of the shelter.

 The station has accessibility features.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated routes that connect the station entrances to the platforms or between the lines.
 Wider fare gates allow easier access for wheelchair users into the station.